-- 1. Review a working group researched and presented all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to review the policy and make recommendations - 3.
-Parent consultation the draft policy was shared with parents and they were invited to provide feedback and suggestions - 4.
-Ratification once any amendments were made; the policy was shared with governors and ratified
+- 1. Review a working group pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
+Parent consultation -the draft policy was shared with parents and they were invited to provide feedback and suggestions - 4.
+Ratification once amendments were made, the policy was shared with governors and ratified